-- 1 average of the continuously increasing number of zeta measurements become more and more precise and may - 3 change slightly.
-There are two possibilities for the age calculation of a sample: (a) to use the zeta at the time of - 5 the measurement-this zeta is stored in the data file; (b) to use the actual, latest zeta-this value is in the 7 setting file.
-In this case the ages will be recalculated automatically without the modification of the data file. - 9 This option can also be specified in the setting file.
-The data files contain counting results: - 11
+In the fission track dating routine the samples are always irradiated with age standards.
+In this way the average of the continuously increasing number of zeta measurements become progressively more precise and may change slightly.
+There are two possibilities for the age calculation of a sample: (a) to use the zeta at the time of the measurement-this zeta is stored in the data file; (b) to use the actual, latest zeta-this value is in the setting file.
+In this situation the ages will be recalculated automatically without the modification of the data file.
+This option can also be specified in the setting file.

+The data files contain counting results:

-- number of grains, Ns, Ni and the measured area of the grains, - zeta, zeta error (used at the time of counting) - neutron fluence (in case of activation method) - code of irradiation, RhoD, - microscopic grid size (used during counting), - type of the mineral and monitor glass.
+- number of grains, N_s, N_i and the measured area of the grains, - zeta, zeta error (used at the time of counting) - neutron fluence (in case of activation method) - code of irradiation, RhoD, - microscopic grid size (used during counting), - type of the mineral and monitor glass.

-The user can place comments in four text fields about 21 the locality, sample code, stratigraphic age, petrography, but these records are optional, they may contain any 23 type of information e.g. project name, geographical coordinates, observer.
-The default extension of the data 25 files are: .APA, .ZIR, .TIT and .MIN for apatite, zircon, sphene and for other types of minerals, respectively.
+The user can place comments in four text fields about the locality, sample code, stratigraphic age, petrography, but these records are optional, they may contain any type of information e.g. project name, geographical coordinates, observer.
+The default extension of the data files are: .APA, .ZIR, .TIT and .MIN for apatite, zircon, sphene and for other types of minerals, respectively.
 It is possible to relate different icons to the different mineral files.
 The start directory contains an icon set for this purpose: I-APA.ICO, I-ZIR.ICO and I-TIT.ICO.